 At first, you might not think about it, but site speed has a HUGE impact on your customers’ purchase behavior.

-In fact, studies have shown that 47% of consumers expect websites to load in two seconds or less, while nearly 70% of consumers say a website’s loading time affects their willingness to buy.
+In fact, studies have shown that 47% of consumers expect websites to load in two seconds or less, while nearly 70% say a website’s loading time affects their willingness to buy.

 Optimize for mobile